-Look at the Future of Home-Based Education
+A Look at the Future of Home-Based Education

 As the physical world becomes increasingly engulfed in this never-ending pandemic, the majority of Singaporean households have begun to migrate even further into the digital realm, where the infected COVID-19 cannot infiltrate.
-This fluid and imagined online places have brought great deal of comfort and protection, allowing people to speak freely without being masked or separated from others.
+This fluid and imagined online places have brought a great deal of comfort and protection, allowing people to speak freely without being masked or separated from others.
 Humans are essentially emotional beings who need socializing from other humans as well as recognition and acceptance from one another.

 available both locally and globally.